AngryUEFI/AngryCAT/README.md

 * Applies the ucode in the specified slot
 * Microcode is applied with interrupts disabled
 * Runs the machine code in specified slot
+* Executes on given core number
+* TODO: timeout is broken, must set to 0 for now (AngryUEFI is missing a timer implementation)
+* TODO: core != 0 required further testing, only basic testing has been performed
 * Responds with a UCODEEXECUTETESTRESPONSE
 * Optionally applies the known good update afterwards
     * this is done directly in the assembly stub to limit executed instructions